-Emory & Henry College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Bachelor's, Master's and Doctoral level degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, or http://www.sacscoc.org for questions about the accreditation of Emory & Henry College.
-It is also accredited by the University Senate of The United Methodist Church.
-The Teacher Preparation programs are accredited under the approved approach of the Commonwealth of Virginia.
+Emory & Henry College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC) to award Bachelor's, Master's, and Doctoral degrees.
+Questions about the accreditation of Emory & Henry College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).